segabl/pd2-chaos-mod/README.md

 **Follow Me!**
 Chooses a random player (or bot) and forces others to follow them

+**Gangsta Grip**
+Turns the weapon viewmodel sideways and makes players more threatening

 **Gaslighting**
 Plays random enemy voicelines, sound effects and player downed lines